ishibaki/symmetry_paper/manuscript/6_figs.md

 :::

 ::: {custom-style="Abstract"}
-\(A) The *Drosophila* embryonic hindgut (orange) visualized by the expression of *UAS-myr-GFP*, encoding a cell-membrane marker, driven by *byn-Gal4*.
+\(A) The *Drosophila* embryonic hindgut (orange) is visualized by the expression of *UAS-myr-GFP*, encoding a cell-membrane marker, driven by *byn-Gal4*.
-The hindgut has bilaterally symmetric structure whose anterior part curves ventrally at early stage 12.
+The hindgut has a bilaterally symmetric structure whose anterior part curves ventrally at early stage 12.
 In the wild-type, the hindgut subsequently rotates counter-clockwise and this rotation consequently makes this organ curved to the right side.
 At the end of stage 13, the hindgut exhibits a rightward pointing hook shape.
 "L" and "R" indicate left and right, respectively.